cyberman/AWeb3/BUILD.md

 smake clean
 ```

-However, if you need to make a fresh build, it is recommend simply to run:
+However, if you need to make a fresh build, it is recommended simply to run:

 ```
 smake -u all